In this section we introduce the notion of formal series in noncommuting variables, which is the central mathematical object of our formalisation.

 f g = f ≈[ ] g

 We prove that equality of series is an equivalence relation.
-Reflexivity is straightforward.
+This is a consequence of the fact that equality of coefficients _≈R_ is an equivalence relation.

 ν-≈ ≈-refl = R-refl